TuckerWarlock/ollama-docker/docs/USAGE.md

 make chat
 ```
 Then ask:
-- "What's the syntax for a Python list comprehension?"
+- "What's the syntax for a list comprehension?"
 - "Convert 100 fahrenheit to celsius"
 - "What's the population of Tokyo?"